 - Be a model.
 Children imitate their parents.
 If you want your kids to start practising self-affirmation, they need to see you practising it.

 - Explain to your children why it’s important to develop a positive self-affirmation habit.

 - Choose a specific time when you want to practise using self-affirmation and keep it short.
 Don’t make the period too long.
 Ten minutes a day is quite sufficient.

 - Gratitude exercises are an easy way to start.
 Asking your kids to state the things for which they are grateful for and participating in these exercises is one way to start.
 You can set a specific time (for example every day before breakfast or dinner) where everyone takes turns speaking of the things they are grateful for.
 You can also give your kids a gratitude journal and keep one yourself.

 - If you prefer to use positive affirmations, remember to make them realistic, specific and explanatory.
 If the affirmations are inconsistent with your kids’ internal beliefs, they will do more harm than good.
-An example of a good affirmation for kids is “I am a good communicator because I read at least one book every week”.

 - Work on one affirmation at a time.
 Affirmations only work when they are repeated regularly.

 - Practise for at least an entire week.

 If you’ve enjoyed this post, you’ll love my Workbook “This is what it takes to raise happy and confident kids”.
 This workbook draws on ideas and resources from research and the world’s greatest philosophers to bring you strategies you can start using immediately.
 Check it out here.